IIIF/api/source/presentation/4.0/model.md

 > `"type": "AudioContentSelector"`

 Video content resources consist of both visual and audio content within the same bit-level representation.
 There are situations when it is useful to refer to only one aspect of the content – either the visual or the audio, but not both.
 For example, an Annotation might associate only the visual content of a video that has spoken English in the audio, and an audio file that has the translation of that content in Spanish.
-The Audio Content Selector selects all of the audio content from an A/V content resource, and may be further refined with subsequent selectors to select a segment of it.
+The Audio Content Selector selects all of the audio content from an A/V content resource, and may be further refined with subsequent selectors to select a segment of it, using `refinedBy`.

 __Properties__<br/>
 An Audio Content Selector _MUST_ have the following properties: [type](#type).<br/><br/>